jailop/ta-zig/README.md

 This implementation, based on circular lists, keeps just a window of values for an indicator, including the current one and a few past ones.
-When new data is pushed, the indicator is updated, and older data exceeding the memory size is forgotten.
-This implementation avoids recomputing the indicator over all the values every time it's updated, making it highly CPU and memory efficient.
+When new data is pushed, the indicator is updated and older values exceeding the memory size are forgotten.
+Input data is not stored.
+This implementation avoids recomputing the indicator over all the data inputs every time it's updated, making it highly CPU and memory efficient.

 Example: